mabdn/score-function-dfs/README.md

 ### What is KA-RaceIng and Formula Student?

 KA-RaceIng is a racing team of students from *Karlsruhe Institute of Technology* competing in *Formula Student*.
 *Formula Student* is an international engineering competition.
-50-member teams from the world's best universities design, build, and code autonomous electric full-sized race cars.
+50-member teams from universities around the world design, build, and code autonomous electric full-sized race cars.

 KA-RaceIng is one of the world's best formula student teams in autonomous racing.
 E.g.,